Human Resource Functions

 - Conduct of Enquiry

-The enquiry should be conducted an impartial and responsible officer.
+The enquiry should be conducted by an impartial and responsible officer.
 He should proceed in a proper manner and examine all witnesses.
 Fair opportunity should be given to the worker to cross-examine the management witnesses.

 - Recording the Findings.